Market Capitalization Meaning

 Other than the investors’ confidence, various other factors impact the market cap of a company.
 These include market fluctuation, reputation, demand, competitor performance, and market buzz.

 Despite being popular among investors, the market cap cannot determine a company’s equity valueEquity ValueEquity Value, also known as market capitalization, is the sum-total of the values the shareholders have made available for the business and can be calculated by multiplying the market value per share by the total number of shares outstanding..
 Tools like enterprise value figures are preferred.
-An enterprise valueEnterprise ValueEnterprise Value is a measure of a company's total value that spans the entire market rather than just the equity value.
-It includes all debt and equity-based ownership claims.
-This value, which is calculated as the market value of debt + market value of equity - cash and cash equivalents, is particularly relevant when valuing a takeover. indicates a firm’s actual financial position.
+An enterprise valueEnterprise ValueEnterprise value (EV) is the corporate valuation of a company, determined by using market capitalization and total debt. indicates a firm’s actual financial position.
 The market cap comes with another disadvantage; stock prices are often over-valued or under-valued.
 This potentially leads to an inaccurate valuationValuationDiscounted cash flow, comparable company analysis, comparable transaction comps, asset valuation, and sum of parts are the five methods for valuing a company..

 Types of Market Cap